swfans/swars/README.md

    [sfx](https://github.com/swfans/swars-sfx/releases) and
    [levels](https://github.com/swfans/swars-levels/releases).
 4. Now we finally get to this code repository.
 Download and unpack the source tarball or clone git repo.
+You can also try downloading the prebuilt *patch* release, in which case you should skip the next step; but that will only work if your Linux environment happens to be compatible to the one where the release patch package was built.
 5. Follow [building instructions](#general-building-instructions) below to get a compiled executable.
 6. After the build succeeded, do `make DESTDIR=<TARGET> install` in the